Keynote&Plenary Speakers for ICTTE 2017

 MaaS fulfills users¡¯ needs for mobility with a wide range of transport services for both travelers and goods, offering tailor-made transport on demand.
 To meet a customer¡¯s needs, a MaaS service provider arranges the most suitable transport means, be it public transport, taxi or car rental, or even ride-, car- or bike-sharing.

 We talk about that.
 We hope you will find it interesting and useful.

-Bio: Prof. Monteiro Figueira is since 1990 the General Director of
+Biography: Prof. Monteiro Figueira is since 1990 the

-mobility, traffic engineering and roadways and Senior Professor at the
+traffic engineering and roadways and Senior Professor at

 Prof. Monteiro Figueira consults on many projects regarding mobility and transportation in Portugal, Angola, Mozambique and Macao and is the author of books and articles on highway design and transportation planning.
 He is currently involved in different projects in Africa (Angola and Mozambique) for governmental departments.